Do you struggle with tight hamstrings?

 From walking to bending to squatting, the hamstrings are responsible for countless day-to-day hip and knee movements.
 In fact, they’re one of the most important muscle groups in the body.

-The hamstrings are so crucial to movement.
-Because of this, it makes them one of the most injury-prone areas in the body.
+Because the hamstrings are so crucial to movement, they are also one of the most injury-prone areas in the body.

-Whether you’re a top-level athlete or spend most of the day sitting at a desk, you’re still susceptible to hamstring tightness and pain.
+It doesn’t matter if you’re a top-level athlete or if you spend most of your day sitting at an office desk, you’re still susceptible to hamstring tightness and pain.